MehulVi/Customer-sales-data-analysis-using-sql/README.md

-# 📊 Customer Sales Analysis using SQL
+# 📊 Customer Sales Data Analysis using SQL

 ## 📌 Project Description
 This project focuses on analyzing customer sales data using SQL to extract meaningful business insights.
 It includes customer spending analysis, segmentation, and sales performance evaluation.